 What does the comparison rate exclude?

-- Government and statutory fees – as these are standard regardless of lender or loan type
+- Government and statutory fees – these are standard regardless of lender or loan type

-- Fees and charges that are event based and may or may not apply throughout the life of your loan. e.g. Statement fees or early repayment fees.
+- Fees and charges that are event-based and may or may not apply throughout the life of your loan. e.g. early repayment fees.

 The comparison rate is calculated in accordance with a standard formula, specified by the regulations, which takes into account;